Azure-Samples/active-directory-b2c-javascript-nodejs-webapi/README.md

 ## Overview

-This sample demonstrates [how to protect a Node.js Web API](https://docs.microsoft.com/azure/active-directory/develop/quickstart-configure-app-expose-web-apis) with [Microsoft identity platform](https://docs.microsoft.com/azure/active-directory/develop/) and [Azure Active Directory (Azure AD)](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-whatis) using the [passport-azure-ad](https://github.com/AzureAD/passport-azure-ad) library.
+This sample demonstrates [how to protect a Node.js Web API](https://docs.microsoft.com/azure/active-directory/develop/quickstart-configure-app-expose-web-apis) with [Microsoft identity platform](https://docs.microsoft.com/azure/active-directory/develop/) and [Azure AD B2C](https://docs.microsoft.com/azure/active-directory-b2c/overview) using the [passport-azure-ad](https://github.com/AzureAD/passport-azure-ad) library.

 You will need a **client** application for calling the Web API.
 Choose: